seanmrice/ECDSA-Keygen/readme.md

 - `--out-count`: Set the number of key pairs to generate (default is 1).
 - `--strength`: Select the strength level (0: SECP256R1, 1: SECP384R1, 2: SECP521R1).
 - `--json`: Output keys in JSON format.
+- `--continuous`: Continuously generate key pairs until the script is stopped unless paired with `--out-count`.

 ## Global Options
 `OUTPUT_FOLDER`: - The folder where the key files will be saved.
 Defaults to the `output` directory.